Finland under Swedish rule: From Axelsson to Sten Sture

 In the battle for the Swedish crown, Finnish castles were also conquered and persuaded to the union king's side.
 The Danish knight Erik Axelsson Tott came with his brothers to conquer castles in the 1480s, and in the end, all the castles were under the power of the Axelssons.
-After Erik's death he left the Vyborg, Hämeenlinna and Savonlinna counties to his brothers Ivar and Lauri, who already ruled over Raseborg.
+After Erik's death he left the Viipuri, Hämeenlinna and Savonlinna counties to his brothers Ivar and Lauri, who already ruled over Raseborg.
 However, the formation of a continuous circle of power did not fit to the regent Sten Sture's plans.
-In 1481 Sten Sture arrived in Finland, all the way to Vyborg.
+In 1481 Sten Sture arrived in Finland, all the way to Viipuri.
 The regent and the local governors could not come to an agreement: the regent promised tax cuts to the people; the local landowners could not accept this.

 In the end of the union times, no regent had universal acceptance from all the Nordic countries any more.
 The King of Denmark John (reigned 1481–1513) was not accepted in the union countries, and the councils took power into their own hands.
-In 1483 Sten Sture received power over three counties in Finland: Vyborg, Savonlinna and Hämeenlinna.
+In 1483 Sten Sture received power over three counties in Finland: Viipuri, Savonlinna and Hämeenlinna.
 The former realm of the Axelssons became the regent's support area and Finland became an even more integral part of the central government; especially as even Raseborg came to the power of Sten Sture's supporter Knut Posse.
 Sture did not distribute the castles to the nobility, but ruled over them through officials dependent on him, gathering a significant amount of tax income to himself.

-Unrest during the end of mediaeval times
+Unrest during the end of medieval times

 In the late 15th century, previous skirmishes with Moscow escalated into a war.
 In 1495, the Vyborg Castle was sieged.
 People from Western Finland were also drafted to war.
 In threatened areas, all people over 15 years of age were called to arms, and in addition, German mercenaries and people from Sweden arrived in the country.
 The Russian attacks stretched from Karelia to Ostrobothnia, Savonia and Tavastia.
 Peace was made in 1497.

 In the same year, the Privy Council of Sweden deposed Sten Sture as regent.
 However, the Finnish slottsläns remained under his control.
 A civil war followed, where King John beat the regent's troops, becoming King of Sweden himself (1497–1501).
 In 1499, Sture had to renounce his areas in Finland.
 In 1503, Svante Nilsson Sture (reigned 1504–1512) was elected as regent, and the Finnish leaders swore their loyalty to him.
 In a meeting held in Turku, the people showed their support for his position.
 However, the unanimity was only specious, as part of the leaders of Finland supported their own political standpoint together with Sten Sture's family.
 Their goals have remained somewhat unclear.
 However, national history has emphasised the role of eastern politics in the disagreements.